Make FindOne<ProdB> work whether the association was made with or without metadata

 Or do you consider this creating a special case?

-#9 Updated by Marc Paterno almost 4 years ago
+#9 Updated by Marc Paterno about 4 years ago

 Our proposal is for the case you describe: